 7 Steps to Take If Your Business Loan Application Was Declined:

-Determine Why You Were Denied
+1. Determine Why Your Loan Application Were Denied

-Improve Your Credit Score
+2. Improve Your Credit Scores

-Find Another Lender
+3. Find Another Financing Lender

 If your loan application was rejected by a bank, find a lender who will be more receptive.
 There are countless online lenders who are more willing to work with startups or small businesses than traditional lending institutions.
 They may even offer loan products better suited to your business’s situation.

-Apply for a Different Product
+4. Apply for a Different Financing Option

 If your business is struggling with working capital, a term loan may not be your best bet.
-You may find the lender is more willing to extend your company a smaller line of revolving credit, rather than a large lump sum.
+You may find the lender is willing to provide you with a smaller line of revolving credit instead.
 Lines of credit are generally easier to qualify for than term loans given their short-term nature.

-Get an SBA Loan
+5. Consider an SBA Loan

 If you can prove that you have exhausted all other financing options, you may be eligible for help from the government.
-The U.S. Small Business Association has several programs
+The SBA has several programs

-Find Another Way
+6. Find Another Way